JordanInsights/Go-Academy/README.md

 #
 ## Setup

-1. In order to use the repo you must have go installed.
+1. In order to use the repo you must have [Go](https://go.dev/doc/install) installed.
 2. At the root of the repo, run:

         go mod init go-academy